 I require 24 hours notice for a missed lesson or it will be charged.
 This allows me to reschedule.
 I will then try to arrange a makeup lesson for you.
 If lessons are consistently missed (other than due to illness), then I think I need to review your commitment.
 As I have a waiting list and this is my profession it would be unfair to continually cancel & expect to keep your lesson time.

 What Should I Bring To A Lesson?

 You will be provided with scales and a folder of information about your voice and how to care for it.
 You’re welcome and encouraged to bring a USB so we can transfer information.
 You may wish to record your lesson on your smart phone etc. It’s also a good idea to have your own singing folder for your sheet music, lyrics & other relevant handouts to be kept in.
-Please bring along CD’s, Ipads or Ipods etc. with your favourite songs.
+Please bring along a list of your favourite songs.
 I can also transfer songs and data onto your electronic devices.
 I also use Spotify, Youtube, Apple Music or my own private music collection to source songs during the lessons if you don’t have a copy.

 What Ages Do You Teach?